We are thinking of all our wonderful members and supporters at this time, and hope you all stay safe.

 We have been assessing the Covid-19 situation daily and are constantly reviewing all of our planned events, taking sensible steps to protect the health and safety of staff, volunteers and members of the public.

-Sussex Wildlife Trust will be offering some online events during this period.
+Sussex Wildlife Trust will continue to offer some online events.

-We would ask that all visitors follow strict social distancing guidelines during their visit to ensure their safety and the safety of those around them.
+We would ask that all visitors follow social distancing where possible during their visit to ensure their safety and the safety of those around them.
 Please also respect the need to keep dogs on their leads at all times to protect birds and other wildlife.

-At Woods Mill nature reserve, the public toilets will be open.
-The Horsebox Café will re-open in June.
+At Woods Mill Nature Reserve, the public toilets and bird hides will remain open.

 Important.
 Please note that dogs (except assistance dogs) are not allowed at Woods Mill nature reserve at any time.